 With Juju you can deploy Landscape in a scalable way, and still have all services on a single machine if you want to.

-sudo apt-get install juju
+sudo snap install juju --classic

 To learn more about Juju and to bootstrap a Juju controller, check out their getting started page.